Bhavani-Sakhamuri/Cause_List_Scraper/README.md

 ## Notes
 - Works with Chrome version 109.
-- Tested on Windows 7 with D: drive setup.
+- Tested on Windows 7 with E: drive setup.